-Companies that have significantly and repeatedly transgressed one of the 10 United Nations Global Compact principles;

-- Companies being involved in one or more recent very severe controversies under the MSCI nomenclature (red flag); - Companies having controversial activities such as (but not limited to): - Controversial weapons (anti-personnel mines, cluster munitions, chemical, biological weapons, white phosphorus, depleted uranium weapons and nuclear weapons), in case of any involvement; - Tobacco: exclusion of tobacco, tobacco-related products (e-cigarettes and next-generation tobacco/nicotine products) and supporting services (filters, smoking halls, etc) producing companies in case of any involvement, as well as supplier or distributor companies, if more than 15% of their turnover is linked to tobacco; - Thermal coal: exclusion of companies with the following characteristics: - More than 10% of turnover is linked to thermal coal mining, - Members of the energy sector and more than 30% of their electricity production comes from coal; - Unconventional oil & gaz: exclusion of companies whose revenues from unconventional oil and gas activities (revenues from oil sands, oil shale (kerogen-rich deposits), shale gas, shale oil, coal seam gas, coal bed methane as well as Arctic onshore/offshore) represent more than 10% the issuer's revenues; - Investments issued by or mainly listed in countries, companies or related to individuals or other entities in a controversial jurisdictions identified and as specified in the United Nations Security Council Sanctions and those high risk jurisdictions subject to a "Call for Action" identified by the Financial Action Task Force.
+- Companies that have significantly and repeatedly transgressed one of the 10 United Nations Global Compact principles; - Companies being involved in one or more recent very severe controversies under the MSCI nomenclature (red flag); - Companies having controversial activities such as (but not limited to): - Controversial weapons (anti-personnel mines, cluster munitions, chemical, biological weapons, white phosphorus, depleted uranium weapons and nuclear weapons), in case of any involvement; - Gambling, adult entertainment, defense sector if more than 15% of their revenues; - Tobacco: exclusion of tobacco, tobacco-related products (e-cigarettes and next- generation tobacco/nicotine products) and supporting services (filters, smoking halls, etc) producing companies in case of any involvement, as well as supplier or distributor companies, if more than 15% of their turnover is linked to tobacco; - Palm oil: exclusion of palm oil producers and distributors from the first euro of turnover in this activity, with the exception of palm oil producers certified by the Roundtable Sustainable Palm Oil (RSPO) with a certification level of at least 70% and with a commitment to be at 100% before 2030; - o Thermal coal: exclusion of companies with the following characteristics: - More than 10% of turnover is linked to thermal coal mining, - Members of the energy sector and more than 30% of their electricity production comes from coal, - Who are thermal coal developers; - Unconventional oil & gaz: exclusion of companies whose revenues from unconventional oil and gas activities (revenues from oil sands, oil shale (kerogen-rich deposits), shale gas, shale oil, coal seam gas, coal bed methane as well as Arctic onshore/offshore) represent more than 10% the issuer's revenues. - Companies evaluated as laggards in terms of ESG risk management.